Anyass3/formify/README.md

     ***.
 In a different terminal/CMD/Shell run "python3 -i -m g_api" also

-      it will ask to follow a certain link in in order to authorize then, it will ask you whether to create a new sheet - input y(for yes) or n(for no): if n:
+      it will ask to follow a certain link in in order to authorize then, it will ask you whether to create a new sheet - input press any-key(for yes) or n(for no): if n:
           it will ask for a sheet_id in your google drive
          else: